AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 The migration process consists of steps.

 Step is a unit that provides functionality required for migration some separated data.
-Step can consist of one or more stages e.g. integrity check, data, volume check, delta.
+Step can consist of one or more stages (integrity check, data, volume check, and delta).

 By default, there are several steps ([Map](#map-step), [EAV](#eav), [URL Rewrites](#url-rewrite-step), and so on).
 You can optionally add your own steps as well.